-HistoryIn the middle and late 1800s, SoHo supported thriving retail and other commercial operations.
+HistoryIn the middle and late 1800's, SoHo supported thriving retail and other commercial operations.
 Some of New York City’s finest department stores and high-end shops were located along bustling streets, such as Broadway.
 However, the local population was primarily dominated by working-class individuals in various crafts and skilled trades.
 The cast iron industry of the United States significantly impacted the early development of SoHo.
 Hundreds of buildings were constructed with this unconventional material that was more durable and appealing than traditional masonry.
 Some of America's best designers, architects and construction companies were hired to erect stunning facades that resembled the classic beauty of European-style architecture.
 After World War II, SoHo has gradually transformed into a sophisticated district that caters to families as well as young professionals in the local financial sector.
+Click to book your SoHo, Little Italy and Chinatown walking tour.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.